NeCTAR-RC/tutorials/_keypairs/05-next-steps.md

 If you haven't already done so, you should learn **the basics of security groups** and then learn to **Launch Virtual Machines** from the Nectar Dashboard.

 **Cloud Starter**<br/>
 Congratulations.
 You've completed one of the prerequisite steps for Launching a Virtual Machine in the Nectar Research Cloud.
-Keep up the good work.
+Keep up the good work. <br/>Continue with the [Cloud Starter Series](/cloud-starter/02-tutorials)
-{: .callout-warning}
+{: .callout-success}